Preview

 Founder: Federal State Budgetary Institution ‘Scientific Centre for Expert Evaluation of Medicinal Products’ of the Ministry of Health of the Russian Federation.

-Publication frequency: 4 issues per year.
+Publication frequency: quarterly (four issues per year).

 Geographical diversity of the Editorial Board:

-• 3 continents,
+• three (3) continents,

-• 10 countries,
+• ten (10) countries,

-• 17 cities.
+• 17 cities

 Peer-review procedure:

-• Double-blind peer review,
+• double-blind peer review,

 Key metrics: